airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 pip install "fastagency[autogen,mesop,fastapi,server,nats]"
 ```

-This command installs FastAgency with support for both the Console and Mesop interfaces for AutoGen workflows and the NATS Adapter for workflow execution.
+This command installs FastAgency with support for both the Console and Mesop interfaces for AutoGen workflows and the Nats Adapter for workflow execution.

 ## Example: Student and Teacher Learning Chat

 In this example, we'll create a simple learning chat where a student agent asks questions and a teacher agent responds, simulating a learning environment.
-We'll use MesopUI for the web interface and the NATS Adapter for workflow execution.
+We'll use MesopUI for the web interface and the Nats Adapter for workflow execution.

 ### Step-by-Step Breakdown